humanbydefinition/p5.asciify/repo_assets/wiki/02_Usage.md

 ### `.renderers(): P5AsciifyRendererManager`

-Returns the classes `P5AsciifyRendererManager` object, which provides access to all renderers in the ASCII rendering pipeline and allows modification of the pipeline through adding, swapping, or removing renderers.
+Returns the classes `P5AsciifyRendererManager` object, which provides access to all renderers in the ASCII rendering pipeline and allows modification of the pipeline through adding, swapping, removing or modifying renderers.

 **This function should only be called either within `setupAsciify()` or after the setup is complete during runtime.**